Pop Culture Madness!

 Firsts and the Biggest Christmas Gifts

-Scrabble invented, Slinky Jr.
+Scrabble was invented, and Slinky Jr.

 The Habits